Robert J. Walker: Secretary of the Treasury (1845–1849)

 Upon the recommendation of Vice President George M. Dallas, newly elected President Polk nominated Walker to become U.S. Secretary of the Treasury, and fellow Senators confirmed him.
 Walker served in that position throughout the Polk administration (from March 8, 1845, until March 5, 1849), and was an influential member of the President's Cabinet.

 Walker was involved in a prominent Treasury report of December 3, 1845, which attacked the tariff protection system for manufactures yet supported a tariff for revenue.
 The Walker Tariff of 1846 was based upon the principles of this paper and was in fact largely the secretary's own work.
 He also drafted the 1849 bill to establish the United States Department of the Interior.
 Walker also supported the independent treasury system, and established a warehousing system for handling imports that has had lasting influence.

 As Treasury Secretary, Walker was responsible for financing the Mexican–American War, but did so very loosely.
 On February 23, 1848, he wrote to Major General William Orlando Butler, "Sir, Upon the ratification of a treaty of peace by the Republic of Mexico in conformity with the provisions of the act of the congress of the United States of America approved March 3, 1847 stated 'an act making further appropriation to bring the existing war with Mexico to a speedy and honorable conclusion' you are authorized to draw on this department for any sum not exceeding three millions of dollars to be paid in pursuance of the promotion of said act."

 During the Mexican-American War, the U.S. Treasury appeared short of money.
 An astonishingly large amount of funds (about $6 million) had been withdrawn from the army's quartermaster and commissary departments.
 Investigation disclosed that $1.1 million of those funds had been deposited in the bank of Corcoran and Riggs, which in turn invested the funds in stock securities.
 Polk, who had run on an anti-bank platform, wrote in his diary that it was the most troubling moment of his presidency.
 Confronting Walker yielded only casual, vague replies.
-Polk ordered an investigation, but Walker still couldn't give Polk the answers he needed.
+Polk ordered an investigation, but Walker still could not give Polk the answers he needed.
 Eventually Walker told Polk that the $600,000 remaining in the bankers' hands would be distributed to the army and Polk lost interest in the matter.
 No chicanery was proven before the investigation was dropped.
 However, before Walker's initial appointment, Polk's mentor Andrew Jackson had warned him "that Walker wasn't a man to be trusted with the nation's cash."

 After leaving Treasury in 1849, Walker resumed his legal practice in Washington, D.C.
 He and Edwin Stanton became Pittsburgh's lawyers in the city's (and Pennsylvania's, represented by its attorney general Cornelius Darragh) litigation against the Wheeling Suspension Bridge in the United States Supreme Court.
 His business interests included land speculation and mining stocks.

 In 1853, President Franklin Pierce offered Walker the post of United States Minister to China, but Walker declined.